 The Windsor Park homes for sale in Canton, MI are located at the north of Warren Road and west of Morton Taylor Road in the 48187 zip code.
 These homes with a great curb appeal are in the popular Windsor Park Subdivision.
 Fall in love with the sweeping staircase in the foyer and gleaming hardwood floors in the living room that flows in the kitchen.
 The gourmet kitchen has tile backsplash, light fixtures, bay windows, ample granite counter tops, solid oak cabinet space and has a nook for casual dining, as well as, a formal dining room for those intimate family dinners.
 The family room has a lovely brick fireplace making the space warm and inviting.
 Relax after a tiring day at work in the generously spaced master suite with vaulted ceilings, walk in closet, master bath with separate jetted tub and stand up shower.
 The other bedrooms all have walk in closets and the full bath features dual vanity sinks to accommodate family needs.
 The professionally finished lower level has new glass block windows and can possibly be an additional bedroom or can be converted to a man cave, or a recreational room, or a home office.
 The fenced backyard has a stamped concrete patio and a covered porch for those weekend barbecues with friends.
 Close proximity from shopping centers, restaurants, and the highly desirable Plymouth-Canton schools.

-If you’re interested in investing in a Home for sale in Canton Michigan in this community, then please contact us at The Perna Team, today.
+If you’re interested in investing in a Home for sale in Canton Michigan in this community, then contact us at The Perna Team today.
 We’ll be more than happy to assist you by first telling you about available Canton MI Windsor Park homes for sale.

 The Windsor Park homes for sale in Canton, MI are located at the north of Warren Road and west of Morton Taylor Road.

 Parks define the shape and feel of a city and its neighborhoods.
 They also function as a conscious tool for revitalization.
-Barchester Park, located a mile via Warren Road, is a 10-acre recreation park has exciting amenities like, an athletic field, an inline skate rink, nature trail, playground, trails and woodland.
+Barchester Park, located a mile via Warren Road, is a 10-acre recreation park that has exciting amenities like an athletic field, an inline skate rink, nature trail, playground, trails, and woodland.

 2.2 miles via Morton Taylor Road N is Flodin Park that comes with a splash park.
-This is great for children who enjoys water play since it has little or no standing water.
+This is great for children who enjoy water play since it has little or no standing water.
 The Flodin Park splash park is said to eliminate the need for lifeguards or other supervision, as there is little risk of drowning.
-Flodin Park also has pavilions and athletic fields which can be reserved for a fee.
-The park also offers other amenities like baseball/softball diamond, basketball court, nature trail, playground, pond, tennis courts, wetland and woodland.
+Flodin Park also has pavilions and athletic fields that can be reserved for a fee.
+The park also offers other amenities like baseball/softball diamond, basketball court, nature trail, playground, pond, tennis courts, wetland, and woodland.

-Located 2.2 m iles via Morton Taylor Road and Main Street, Westchester Square Mall is a strip of quaint and cozy shops that includes outdoor paths in between each shops.
-Aside from the stained glass gallery, supply stores and other small independent ships, Westchester Square mall also offers other retail shops as, Sunny J's, Forest Tailoring, Three Dog Bakery, Genuine Toy Co., Basket Kreations, SteelFish Design, Britt's Bow Wow Boutique and Spa, Mac Bench, Omelette & Waffle Cafe, Maya’s Deli and The Burger Spot.
+Located 2.2 miles via Morton Taylor Road and Main Street, Westchester Square Mall is a strip of quaint and cozy shops that includes outdoor paths in between each shop.
+Aside from the stained glass gallery, supply stores, and other small independent ships, Westchester Square mall also offers other retail shops as, Sunny J's, Forest Tailoring, Three Dog Bakery, Genuine Toy Co., Basket Kreations, SteelFish Design, Britt's Bow Wow Boutique, and Spa, Mac Bench, Omelette & Waffle Cafe, Maya’s Deli and The Burger Spot.